perennialAutodidact/Python/compile_scss/compile_scss_pypi/README.md

 Currently `compile_scss.py` can be passed a variety of command line arguments to augment the output of your CSS.

+* `--help` - Display help information on usage and options

+* `--root` - Root directory of SCSS file tree.
+This directory and its subdirectories will be traversed in search of all files with the `.scss` file extension.

-* `output_dir` - Target directory for the generated CSS file.
+* `--css_dir` - Target directory for the generated CSS file.
 Default is `./` which is the same directory as the SCSS files.

-* `output_name` - Name of the generated CSS file.
+* `--css_name` - Name of the generated CSS file.
 Default is `index.css`

-* `format` - Libsass' Sass.compile() function accepts an argument called `output_style`.
+* `--output_style` - Libsass' Sass.compile() function accepts an argument called `output_style`.
 This changes the formatting of the generated CSS.
 The following values are valid:

   * nested
   * expanded